Templates with generic content

 Content Writer and Manager

-Content writers produce engaging content for Web material and later with experience manage the pages and ensure content connects with their audience.
+The aim of Content writing is to produce engaging content for Web material and later with experience manage the pages and ensure content connects with their audience.
 They’re also responsible for setting the overall tone of the website.
 Content writers accomplish these tasks by researching and deciding what information to include or exclude from the site.

 If you read up on various sites regarding the skill-set, there are many variations and opinions.
 These are the most commonly mentioned: